Why Telling People to “Find Their Passion” is Crappy Advice

 If you’re a teen (or even a parent) reading this, here’s a challenge: set all your social media and notifications aside for about a week and give your brain a break.
 See what it comes up with.
 Now, the first couple days, you’ll experience withdrawal…for sure!
 But after that, pay attention to the different directions your thoughts travel.

 Note about tech: Please wise tech wisely.
-I think we’ll all noticed just how much time and emotion we can lose into the information that we consume.
+I think we’ve all noticed just how much time and emotion we can lose into the information we consume.
 When I refer to the use of tech, I’m advocating it for educational purposes.
-Not saying that I’m amazing about my tech usage, but I did watch (and get scarred by) “A Social Dilemma” so I want to do my part in discouraging tech over usage.

 Step #5: Explore & Experience!
 Open yourself up to new ideas and models of thinking.